Zinggi/RAnimation/README.md

 ### Animation state
 The state of your animation doesn't describe you application state, therefore it will not be stored inside your state object.
-Instead you can access it anytime with `this.animationState`.
+Instead you can access it any time with `this.animationState`.
 You can manipulate it with the above functions.
 The initial animation state needs to be specified inside your `getInitialAnimationState` function!